logo

 Understanding Pregnancy Loss: A Supportive Guide to Miscarriages

 My friend was 12 weeks pregnant when she found out she had miscarried.
-It’s a deeply personal and heart-wrenching experience that I couldn't really understand but seeing her, I knew how heavy the weight of this news was.
+It’s a deeply personal and heart-wrenching experience that I couldn't understand but seeing her, I knew how heavy the weight of this news was.

 What is a Miscarriage?